atapas/fork-me/joyboyid/README.md

-hi this is my first push in hacktoberfest
--im using lunarVim as code editor
+# Hi i using vim as code editor